GabeScott/standard-works-vault/General Conference/1999 April - Your Light in the Wilderness.md

 # Your Light in the Wilderness

-*By By Sharon G. Larsen - Second Counselor in the Young Women General Presidency*
+By Sharon G. Larsen - *Second Counselor in the Young Women General Presidency*

 *Given in the April session of the 1999 General Conference*

+>*Keep your eyes riveted on your goal … and walk in the straight and narrow path of the Son—the Son of God.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/04/your-light-in-the-wilderness?lang=eng)

 Knowing what you may or may not know, what would you think of an eight-year camping trip in the wilderness—no trips to town, no light, not even a fire?
 This describes the experience Father Lehi and his family had when they were told by the Lord to leave Jerusalem.
 I’ll bet there was some murmuring in the camp—and not a lot of volunteers!
 There were undoubtedly young women like you on this marathon trip.

 The Lord warned them not to make any fires.
-Then He taught them, “I will ... be your light in the wilderness; and I will prepare the way before you, if ... ye shall keep my commandments; ... ye shall be led towards the promised land; and ye shall know that it is by me that ye are led” (1 Ne.
-17:13).
+Then He taught them, “I will … be your light in the wilderness; and I will prepare the way before you, if … ye shall keep my commandments; … ye shall be led towards the promised land; and ye shall know that it is by me that ye are led” ([[1 Nephi 17.13|1 Ne.
+17:13]]).

 You all must have promised lands that you would like to go to, and you can have your own light in that wilderness that challenges young people today.
 This light comes all wrapped up in love, the Lord’s love for every one of His children, and especially for young people.
 The Lord knows that you face challenges and temptations, and He provides the light that brightens your hearts, your minds, and your spirits.
-He has said that His word is truth and truth is light and light is the Spirit of Jesus Christ (see D&C 84:45).
+He has said that His word is truth and truth is light and light is the Spirit of Jesus Christ (see [[D&C 84.45|D&C 84:45]]).

 Sunny is an exchange student from Korea.
 She is living in a strange new land with a new language and a new family.
 School was hard and she had no friends to eat with or talk with or go to school activities with.
 She said: “I felt so miserable.
 Then I started thinking about praying.
 I had not thought about praying for help to Heavenly Father and for comfort and faith in myself.
 Then I began to read the Book of Mormon every morning and pray before I went to school.
 School began to be much easier.
 I was so surprised that I could understand better!
 I felt like someone was helping me while I was studying” (letter in possession of Young Women office).